The steady decline of the kidneys can often go undetected, which is why kidney diseases are labeled as "Silent Killers".

 10. Overlooking common infections

 If ever you find yourself sick with tonsillitis, pharyngitis, flu, even coughs and colds, you have to treat it directly.
-If not, you may develop kidney damage.
+Ignoring common infections can affect your kidney function.

 "Patients who come to the ICU with critical illness who also have kidney injury stay longer, take up more resources and have a much higher chance of dying," said Dr. Manish M. Sood, associate scientist of the Clinical Epidemiology Program of Ottawa Hospital Research Institute, on a study conducted during the H1N1 influenza A epidemic in 2010.